 - Media server to media server requires the TCP port for vnetd/13724 and PBX/1556, bi-directional.

-· Client to master server requires the TCP port for vnetd/13724 for client-initiated, not server-initiated, operations.
+Client to master server requires the TCP ports for PBX/1556 and vnetd/13724 for client-initiated (user or application), but not server-initiated, operations.

 - SAN Client to/from master/media servers requires the TCP ports for vnetd/13724 and PBX/1556, bi-directional.